mediafly/extensions-documentation/interactives.md

 ### Collections
 Collections allow users to create a "personal playlist" of items.
-Oftentimes this is used as a wa to organize items for, say, an upcoming meeting with a customer.
+Oftentimes this is used as a way to organize items for, say, an upcoming meeting with a customer.
 Collections are pointers to items, not copies of items; updating the original item in Airship will update the item in the Collection as well.

 #### Show "Collections"